devopsdinosaur/tcgshop-mods/nerd_shirts/docs/mod-developers-guide.md

 1. Tab back to the game and un-pause.
 If you had customers in your shop when you saved then you may just have some folks with purple pants hanging around.
 But lets say you don't or you're testing to see if your textures work with ALL the presets.
 Hit Ctrl + Z and watch the purple-pantsded(?) zombie army appear from nowhere!
 This hotkey causes all of the customer presets to spawn on the street outside of your shop.
 They don't walk, just do their creepy sync'd up idle animations and hold all their random stuff, like this:
 * ![purple-pants-zombie-army](images/purple-pants-zombie-army.jpg)
 1. Hit Ctrl + X to despawn all the zombies.
 You can spawn and despawn them as much as you want.
 You can also hit Ctrl + Z to spawn them on top of one another and see cool multi-headed animation effects (though with old dinosaur [pun intended] CPUs like mine it will start killing framerate).
 1. So there you go.
-You've made your first nerd_shirts "mod"!
+You've made your first nerd_shirts booster!
 Go forth and make lots of cool ones.
 I can't wait to see them!
 But you might also want to read the next section on adding materials to do even more =)